Sanjay-B/Applet/README.md

 # Applet
-Building an Applet using Python plus MySQL for user management
+Building an Applet using Python + MySQL for user management